Updated: Sep 29

 Alcohol because it can easily lead to excess heat and is highly damaging to the liver

-Meat: Meat should be no more than 5 to 10% of the diet.
+Meat: TCM is not against meat, but it cautions that meat should be no more than 10% of the diet.
 Meat is very high in yang energy, so it’s easy to eat too much and then have too much yang energy.
 Meat should never be the centerpiece of a meal.

 Dairy: Dairy is very damp and cold, so it weakens the digestive organs.
 If you eat dairy, do so in very small amounts because a little will have a big impact.